Your Learning Portfolio

 Overview of the LEARNING Portfolio

 Your LP serves as a record of the progress you have made during the residency program and points to the direction you are going.
 The resident's one45 profile will serve as the resident's learning portfolio for their residency program which will contain their rotation and academic half day schedules, preceptor assessments for resident performance during rotations, resident self-assessments during rotations and other program activities, such as academic half days and presentations.
-They also will contain experience logs, personal rotation objectives, quarterly and summative assessments, career and program objectives and preceptor and resident self-assessment of their progress.
+They also will contain experience logs, personal rotation objectives, summative and formative assessments, career and program objectives and preceptor and resident self-assessment of their progress.

 Your personal learning objectives for the overall residency program and for your individual rotations